Hometown - YA Fiction - Work in Progress

 and drove straight to the stadium.

 It was too much to think about.
-That
+Was

 All week the town had been getting